About the Forms - What, When, and Who

-If you are homeschooling in Arkansas for the first time, you must deliver both forms in person; otherwise, both forms should be submitted online or mailed to your local school district.
+If you are homeschooling in Arkansas, both forms can be submitted online or mailed to your local school district.
 Whichever delivery method you choose, these forms must arrive at your school district (not just be postmarked) by the deadline.
 Since there are many school districts in Arkansas, the address will not be on the form.
 You can obtain the address of your school district from the phone book or you can go to the Arkansas Department of Education's web site for a list of superintendents (see paragraph below).

 Superintendents do change from time-to-time.
 The name of the superintendent is not as important as getting the proper address for the superintendent's office.
 A list of Superintendents and their District Offices' addresses and phone numbers is available by searching within the Department of Education website.